 |Kim Baker is an Oklahoma-based nature and conservation photographer.
 Born in Muskogee and raised in Shawnee, Kim lives today in the beautiful rolling hills of southern Lincoln County in central Oklahoma. |

 Kim has photographed the diverse land of Oklahoma for over 25 years always with the aspiration to bring back unique images that show the true wealth of the beautiful land that is Oklahoma.

 Kim’s nature and landscape photography has exhibited across the state including in the Oklahoma State Capitol, the Mabee Gerrer Museum of Art, the Philbrook Museum of Art, One Williams Center, Visions Gallery in the Paseo and the Oklahoma Aquarium among others.

-Kim's clients include, among others, the Oklahoma Department of Tourism, the Oklahoma Business Roundtable, Tulsa Cancers Centers of America, Next Era Energy, Peggy and Charles Stephenson Cancer Center, Arden and Associates, Jordan Associates, Art Collections Inc, and Ackerman McQueen.
+Kim's clients include, among others, the Oklahoma Department of Tourism, the Oklahoma Business Roundtable, Tulsa Cancers Centers of America, Next Era Energy, Peggy and Charles Stephenson Cancer Center, Arden and Associates, Jordan Associates, Art Collections Inc, the Chickasaw Nation and Ackerman McQueen.